n3k0lai/dotfiles/README.md

 # Aquaman Dotfiles
 These are my hydro-themed dotfiles.
 Filled with crispy memes
 ## To-do
-* swap dtop back to debian??
+* swap dtop back to debian?
-* swap to manjaro?
+* swap to arch
 ### GUI
 * configure compton
 * configure dmenu